 Whether you need a ride to and from procedure

-Anesthesia may be used for deep pressure ulcers or other wounds.
+Anesthesia may be used for deep wounds.
 Local anesthesia will numb the area.

 Description of Procedure